KLayout/klayout/macbuild/ReadMe.md

 ```

 # 6. Use-cases
-In this section, the actual file- and directory names are those obtained on macOS Catalina.<br>
+In this section, the actual file names and directory names are those obtained on macOS Catalina.<br>
 On different OS, those names differ accordingly.

 ### 6A.
 Standard build using the OS-bundled Ruby and Python